 To establish a trustworthy, approachable identity of your brand, you must mention ways of contact.

-There are many elements which you can include:
+There are many elements you can include:

 The concrete elements mentioned above are the essential parts of a landing page.
 They are your building blocks; you will have to use each of them to create your landing page.